spacecatpixel/lokidocs/docs/Lokinet/Guides/PublicTestingGuide.md

 Follow the guide and report to the moderators with any issues on the #lokinet-help channel on [discord](https://discord.gg/67GXfD6).
 Dont forget to report your issues to the [Loki-network](https://github.com/loki-project/loki-network/issues) repository if you find them, especially if you solved the issue.

+### 5. Route through an Exit Node

+This guide will help you route your internet data through a Lokinet Exit Node, to access the guide [click here](../Guides/RouteThroughExitNode.md).

+The guide will cover:

+- Configuring your `lokinet.ini` file.

+- Finding your default gateway.

+- Setting up your route.

+Follow the guide and report to the moderators with any issues on the #lokinet-help channel on [discord](https://discord.gg/67GXfD6).
+Dont forget to report your issues to the [Loki-network](https://github.com/loki-project/loki-network/issues) repository if you find them, especially if you solved the issue.